enel-gdh-educational/katacoda-scenarios/docker/part2/step1.md

 from first part of this course) we can build this simple web app as a Docker image.

-But first, let's add another COPY operation in the Dockerfile to bring also the model folder inside the container file system.

-`COPY model /model`
+But first, let's add another COPY operation in the Dockerfile to bring also the model folder inside the container file system: `COPY model /model`

 > Now execute `docker build -t simple_api_img /root/project/step1`{{execute}}